-The IPA will also do the following: specify when these materials must be submitted to qualify the project for participation in the programs (perhaps through a guidance document issued upon finalization of the disclosure form, informational brochure, and any other necessary items); provide declaration forms that project developers can complete and sign if their customers are not responsive to good faith attempts to contact or for customers that refuse to sign an amended contract or disclosure form; include information in consumer protection documents for the customer that he or she can contact the relevant program administrator or the IPA for additional information, to ask on p.
-108 of its Order in Docket No. 17-0838 ("The Commission agrees with various parties that projects that have energized since June 1, 2017 should be eligible to participate in the Adjustable Block Program.
-The Commission finds that the proposal presented by the Joint Solar Parties in their Response (JSP Resp. at 7) as modified by the AG's Reply (AG Rep. at 2-3) provides an appropriately tailored pathway for the projects to participate.").
+The IPA will also do the following: specify when these materials must be submitted to qualify the project for participation in the programs (perhaps through a guidance document issued upon finalization of the disclosure form, informational brochure, and any other necessary items); provide declaration forms that project developers can complete and signApproved Vendors can attest via a declaration form in the application process if their customers are not responsive to good faith attempts to contact or for customers that refuse to sign an amended contract or disclosure form; include information.
+The Agency has also included guidance in consumer protection documents for the customer allowing that he or she cancustomer to contact the relevant program administrator or the IPA for additional information, to ask questions, or to submit concerns or a complaint.
+The IPA and its Program Administrator retain the ability to exclude projects that in their determination represent deceptive marketing or bad faith business practices through complaints or other information brought to their attention (whether or not customers have signed contract amendments or disclosure forms), and will continue to "monitor, to the extent possible, potential Approved Vendors' conduct to ensure good-faith attempts of compliance with the spirit of pending consumer protection requirements."581